Budden History, Family Crest & Coats of Arms

-Where did the English Budden family come from?
-What is the English Budden family crest and coat of arms?
-When did the Budden family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Budden family history?The many generations and branches of the Budden family can all place the origins of their surname with the ancient Anglo-Saxon culture.
+The many generations and branches of the Budden family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a maker of buttons.
 The surname Budden is a metonymic name derived from the Old French word boton, which means button.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Budden were recorded, including Button, Bitton, Buttoner, Buton, Biton, Buttons, Boutin, Bouttin, Bouton, Boutton, Budden, Buddan, Boudin, Bouddin, Buttan, Buddon, Buddin, Butten, Buttin, Butting, Budding, Buttane and many more.

-Another 143 words (10 lines of text) are included under the topic Early Budden Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Budden Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Budden family emigrate to North America: